 5. You Dropped or Knocked the Camera

 It is very important to keep these small electric devices safe from moisture or hard impacts.

-You might also see dislodged parts, a loose shutter button and battery cover, or your images might be printed out of focus if you knock the camera too hard.
+You might also see dislodged parts, a loose shutter button, and a battery cover or your images might be printed out of focus if you knock the camera too hard.

 But if you are not too tech-wise then it is probably best to take it to a professional for repairs.

-You will need to take your Fujifilm Instax Mini in for repairs.
+You will need to take your Fujifilm Instax Mini 9 in for repairs.
 Don’t try to take it apart yourself.

 This might cause more harm than good.

 If fresh batteries don’t do the trick then you can try to discard your old film cartridge and install a fresh pack of films.

-Someone likely opened the back cover to expose your film or the film might have been faulty to begin with.
+Someone likely opened the back cover to expose your film or the film might have been faulty, to begin with.